Kory221/T.O.P_Project_Etch-A-Sketch/README.md

 You can choose to do either one or both of these challenges, it’s up to you.

+You can see the result (web page) here : http://kory221.github.io/T.O.P_Project_Etch-A-Sketch

 Link to the page (The Odin Project) https://www.theodinproject.com/lessons/foundations-etch-a-sketch